Poughkeepsie, New York: Transportation

 Poughkeepsie sits at the junction of the north–south US 9 and east–west US 44 and NY 55 highways.

 Rail commuter service to New York City is provided at the Poughkeepsie Metro-North station by the MTA's Metro-North Railroad.
 Poughkeepsie is the northern terminus of Metro-North's Hudson Line.
 Amtrak also serves the station, along the Hudson River south to New York City's Pennsylvania Station and north along the river to Albany-Rensselaer station and points further north and west.
 Amtrak trains serving Poughkeepsie are the Adirondack, Empire Service, Ethan Allen Express, Maple Leaf, and Lake Shore Limited.

 The Mid-Hudson Bridge, opened in 1930, carries US 44 and NY 55 across the Hudson River from Poughkeepsie to Highland.
 The Poughkeepsie Bridge opened in 1889 to carry railroad traffic across the Hudson, the usage of the bridge came to an end when a 1974 fire damaged its decking.
 A local group (Walkway over the Hudson) raised the funds to convert the bridge into a unique linear park connecting rail-trails on both sides of the Hudson River.
 The Walkway Over The Hudson opened on October 3, 2009, coinciding with the 400th anniversary of Henry Hudson's first exploration of the river named for him.
 The bridge is now open for pedestrian and bicycle use and is a state historic park.

-The Dutchess County Airport in nearby Wappinger services general aviation, although it once had scheduled air carrier service by Colonial Airlines in the 1950s and regional airline service by Command Airways and others in the 1960s–1980s.
+The Dutchess County Airport in nearby Wappinger serves general aviation, although it once had scheduled air carrier service by Colonial Airlines in the 1950s and regional airline service by Command Airways and others in the 1960s–1980s.
 The nearest major airport to Poughkeepsie is Stewart International Airport about 25 mi south in Newburgh.
 Other nearby airports include Westchester County Airport approximately 58.1 mi south, Albany International Airport approximately 85 mi north and the three major metropolitan airports for New York City: John F. Kennedy International Airport approximately 88 mi south, Newark Liberty International Airport approximately 88 mi south, and LaGuardia Airport approximately 80 mi south.

 Bus transit service is provided by Dutchess County Public Transit, operated by Dutchess County, which travels throughout Dutchess County and also serves as the main link to the Route 9 corridor, including Poughkeepsie Galleria and South Hills Mall.
+A section of the Route 9 corridor within the city was renamed to the "Detective John M. Falcone Memorial Highway" in 2014 by governor Andrew Cuomo to memorialize the city's first police officer slain in the line of duty.

 Both services have a quasi-hub at the intersection of Main and Market streets, adjacent to the Mid-Hudson Civic Center and at the west end of the former pedestrian-only Main Mall (the mall was removed in 2001, with those blocks being restored back to traffic and to the name Main Street).
 Other buses serving this area include Adirondack Trailways, Short Line, commuter runs to White Plains, and a shuttle to New Paltz.